Two views of the spectacular and unusual nature of White Sands National Park. Photos courtesy National Park Service.

 White Sands Now

-White Sands National Monument - The monument was established by Herbert Hoover on January 18, 1933.
+The monument was established by Herbert Hoover on January 18, 1933.
+You'd think it was newer, with its relatively unknown status, but it's not.
+And the dunes have been around, of course, for a whole lot longer.
 It encompasses over 140,000 acres of the Tularosa Basin and provides a grand example of an ecosystem not found almost anywhere else in the United States.
 You can explore this sandy scene in a variety of ways, starting at the historic adobe visitor center, on walks by yourself or with a ranger, on bike rides during special events, or in your car.

 1. Take the sunset stroll.
 For one hour as sunset hits the dunes, walk with a park ranger across the sand and learn about the geology and park while witnessing some spectacular sites.